Learn from mistakes before you make them

 -

 Remember how I said that for most of us, breathing is fairly neutral?
 For some people that’s not true.
 There might be tension or pain tied up in conscious breathing for you.
 If that’s the case for you, don’t push too hard on this step, and just move on to the next one.
 Keep in mind the overall goals and important bits from this step, the only difference is that you won’t be focusing on the breath.
+In time, though, you’ll be able to observe the breathing in a “mindfulness way” even if feelings of tension or pain or whatever come along with it, and it’s totally possible that this will, over time, help you change the way you experience breathing.

 -